subygan/subygan.github.io/blog/content/tech/cloud/my_stack.md

 layout: base
 ---

-I used deploy everything in an ec2 instance with docker-compose and nginx.
+I used to deploy everything in an ec2 instance with docker-compose and nginx.
 Keeps it clean to apply small updates and also take backups.
 Where I'll run different postgres containers for different containers, with some volume mapping and a backup container that triggers a backup push.

 But when running stuff these many layers above the OS, Things kinda bloat up and the server gets fairly costly (for me).
 A lot of these were one off apps like a bookmarker, blog etc. These services receive maybe 1 request per hour and not much.